jgbarah/Notes/foss-distance-learning.md

 [Usable in [Linux](https://www.maartenbaert.be/simplescreenrecorder/#download)]

-* [Gromit-MPX](https://github.com/bk138/gromit-mpx) is a tool to annotate anything in the desktop.
-Draw lines or whatever on top of anything you may have on your desktop, using a pointer or a stylus on a tablet.

-[Usable in Linux]

 ## <a name="videoediting"></a>Video editing

 * [VLC](https://vlc.media/) is mainly a media player, but is also has some editing capabilities.
 You can read about many of them in [A Full Guide to Use VLC as An Video Editor](https://videoconverter.wondershare.com/vlc/how-to-use-vlc-as-a-video-editor.html).